Nearsoft/jobs/readme.md

 * Experience with different architectures like Model-View-Controller (MVC) architecture and Model-View-Presenter (MVP)
 * Integration and object-oriented analysis and design (OOAD)

-### Full Stack.
-NET Engineer

-* Strong with MongoDB
-* Experience working with Microservices pattern
-* Runs in Linux (CentOS)
-* Strong experience working with React.js
-* Nice to have Inferno.JS
-* Excellent understanding of object-oriented concepts
-* Solid knowledge of SOLID principles
-* Design patterns knowledge
-* Experience working on an Agile development team, both on-site and remotely
-* Really good English skills, both written and listening comprehension
-* Integrity, pro-activity and a sense of ownership about what they do
-* Passionate about software development

 ### iOS Engineer